catdino002/D-D-nuclear-medow/vinc forest.md

 INATORATOR
 ---
-give any object you can see and lift by yourself a self destruct button when button is pressed it deals 1d6+ how many 5ft squires it occupies (req 1 oz of gunnpowder red dye and 1 button )
+give any object you can see and lift by yourself a self destruct button when button is pressed it deals 1d6+ how many 5ft squires it occupies (req 1 oz of gunpower red dye and 1 button )

 ### RATICALIZE
-cast upon a town to give the population a "correct"  opinion roll 1d4 if 4 targeted town is now racist against chosen race
+cast upon a town to give the population a "correct"  opinion roll 1d4-1 cha if 4 targeted town is now racist against chosen race

 ### BOLT
 summon a chaotic evil bunny with a magic staff you now control the bunny